jimeh/tmuxifier/README.md

 You'll now have a new Tmux session with your previously defined awesome window in it.

+To customize the `sessions_root` simply append the path at creation

+    tmuxifier new-session my-awesome-session .

+or

+    tmuxifier new-session my-awesome-session ~/.tmuxifier

 [examples]: https://github.com/jimeh/tmuxifier/tree/master/examples

 ## Configure & Customize